Beat Crusaders: History

 In August 2003, three of the four original members of Beat Crusaders left the band, to eventually go on to form the band Anita Chili Peppers.
 This left behind only Tōru Hidaka who later recruited four new members.
 It is not known why the original members left, but it doesn't seem like they left on bad terms, considering Hidaka included the masks of his former bandmates and his actions (he was crying) in the PV, "Sensation".

 Later on, their song "Hit in the USA" was used for the opening of the BECK: Mongolian Chop Squad anime, which moved the band into the Japanese mainstream.
 Since then they released several more albums, including a cover album of American and British songs entitled "Music Crusaders."
 Their song "Tonight, Tonight, Tonight" was used as the fourth opening of the Bleach anime.
-In 2006, the band's music made its first American appearance as the opening theme song, "Hey x 2 Look x 2" (AKA "Hey Hey Look Look") to the Nicktoons animated series Kappa Mikey.
+In 2006, the band's music made its first American appearance as the opening theme song, "Hey x 2 Look x 2" (AKA "Hey Hey Look Look") to the Nicktoons Network animated series Kappa Mikey.
 The single "Winterlong" was also used as the opening of the Hero Tales anime.

 A full-length CD EPopMaking, was released on May 30, 2007, with 19 tracks, followed by Popdod on June 4, 2008.

 In 2010, Toru Hidaka confirmed that Beat Crusaders would break-up, but promised to release one more album.
 Titled Rest Crusaders, it was released on October 6, 2010, with 22 tracks of both new songs, old singles like "Windom", and previously released but recent singles like "Let It Go" and "Situation".